 Did you know that almost every electronic circuit includes a PCB Layout?
-Designing a PCB can be intimidating, especially since it involves placing several electronic components and optimal routing within a tightly constrained space.
 In this era of the Internet of Things, the demand and complexity of PCBs keep growing every day.
+Designing a PCB can be intimidating, especially since placing several electronic components and optimal routing within a tightly constrained space.
 Knowing your way around a PCB layout is crucial to getting it right the first time.

-This article discusses the six essential things to consider when designing your PCB which will include a choice of material and components, component placement, PCB stack-up, PCB via types, power, and thermal issues, and board constraints.
+This article discusses the six essential things to consider when designing your PCB, including a choice of material and components, component placement, PCB stack-up, PCB via types, power, thermal issues, and board constraints.

 1. Material and Components

-You must consider the material and components you plan to use for your printed on the appropriate components, you must first define the functions the PCB will have to perform, the approximate size of the final product, the PCB’s interconnection with other circuits, and of course, its placement in the product.
+You must consider the material and components you plan to use for your print on the pertinent details; you must first define the functions the PCB will have to perform, the approximate size of the final product, the PCB’s interconnection with other circuits, and of course, its placement in the product.

 Some materials can operate in extreme temperatures; others may fail and result in short-circuiting.
 For this reason, keep in mind the working temperature of the final product concerning the material and components you choose for your printed circuit board.

 Finally, consider the cost and availability of the materials.
-If you settle for hard to find material, they may be expensive and time-consuming to locate them, which will eventually delay assembling your PCB.
+If you settle for hard-to-find material, they may be expensive and time-consuming to locate, which will eventually delay assembling your PCB.
 Consider choosing a PCB supplier that can maintain a steady supply of the necessary components for your PCB.
 Other areas to consider include spare parts, repairs, and replacements.

 2. PCB Layout Component Placement

 Laying out components on the board requires a lot of problem-solving skills and creativity.
-Because everyone has a unique design perspective, your way of component placement will be unique from someone else’s idea.
+Because everyone has a unique design perspective, your component placement will be unique from someone else’s idea.

 Keep in mind the size and height of an individual component.
-Some components will be larger than others and when placed next to each other, may result in uneven bumps on the circuit board.
-Some taller components may block shorter components; and when the board is passed through the soldering oven to engrave the parts onto the board, it may return with poorly connected solder joints.
-Always consider the height and width of components on the board – parts of similar dimensions can be placed towards one side of the board; this will ensure the soldering wave reaches the smaller components without being blocked.
+Some components will be larger than others and may result in uneven bumps on the circuit board when placed next to each other.
+Some taller details may block shorter elements, and when the board is passed through the soldering oven to engrave the parts onto the board, it may return with poorly connected solder joints.
+Always consider the height and width of components on the board – details of similar dimensions can be placed towards one side of the board, ensuring the soldering wave reaches the smaller parts without being blocked.

 Allow space for routing.
-If you place components too close together, you will run out of space when you start routing.
+If you place components too close together, you will run out of reach when you start routing.
 Integrated circuits, for example, have lots of pins to be connected around the board.
-To prevent running out space and having to start over your design layout again, give enough space for components that require lots of pins to be connected to make the process easy.
+To prevent running out of space and jumping over your design layout again, give enough room for components that require lots of pins to be connected to make the process easy.

 3. PCB Layout Stack Up

 Printed Circuit Boards have layers of different materials which are laminated together with an adhesive.
+The top layer is the silkscreen that adds other indicators such as letters and symbols to the board.
 The bottom layer is the FR4, and it gives the board its rigidity and thickness.
-The next one is the copper layer followed by the solder mask that provides the PCB with its distinctive green color.
-The top layer is the silkscreen that adds the different indicators such as the letters and symbols to the board.
+The next one is the copper layer, followed by the solder mask that provides the PCB with its distinctive green color.
 Optimal multilayer stack up minimizes radiation and external noise.
 It also allows for enhanced electromagnetic compatibility of your design, keeps the cost within budget, and ensures efficiency in the manufacturing technique.

 4. PCB layout Via Types

 A PCB Via allows interconnections between different layers of the board.
-Vias may join traces, pads, other conductive elements, and provide the path for the movement of electrical and thermal energy from one layer to another.
-Since we drill holes through the board to create the vias, you must consider the placement and the size of each hole concerning the other PCB components.
-For efficiency in the manufacturing process, it’s good to ensure all the vias in the board are of the same size.
+Vias may join traces, pads, and other conductive elements and provide the path for electrical and thermal energy moving from one layer to another.
+Since we drill holes through the board to create the vias, you must consider each hole’s placement and size concerning the other PCB components.
+For efficiency in the manufacturing process, it’s good to ensure all the vias on the board are of the same size.

 There are three basic types of vias: Through vias, blind vias, and buried vias.
 A through via connects two visible exterior layers.
-Blind vias connect a visible exterior layer with an invisible interior layer.
-Buried vias connect two invisible interior layers.
-Other types of vias include thermal vias for transferring heat from the top layer to the bottom or internal layers and tented vias that are enclosed with solder mask to prevent leakage of electrical and thermal components.
-Be sure to discuss with your PCB supplier about the capabilities of the via types you intend to use because different vias have different current carrying capacity.
+Blind vias connect a visible outer layer with an invisible interior layer.
+Buried vias connect two hidden interior layers.
+Other types of vias include thermal vias for transferring heat from the top layer to the bottom or internal layers and tented vias enclosed with solder masks to prevent electrical and thermal components leakage.
+Be sure to discuss the capabilities of the via types you intend to use with your PCB supplier because different vias have different current-carrying capacities.

 5. Power And Thermal Issues

 While getting component placement is crucial to the design, getting those components to work, you also need to consider power routing.
-Power and ground planes should be internal within your board and centered and symmetrical to prevent cases of the board twisting or bowing.
+Power and ground planes should be internal within your board and centered and symmetrical to prevent board twisting or bowing cases.

 Thermal issues affect larger circuit boards with higher density and excessive processing speeds.
 To avoid such problems, your PCB must allow heat to dissipate.
-During the material selection, identify components generating a lot of heat, and find ways of diverting heat from them.
-Surface space around components that quickly become hot is a crucial layout design consideration because they’ll need space to cool off.
+During the material selection, identify components generating a lot of heat and find ways of diverting heat from them.
+Surface space around parts that quickly become hot is a crucial layout design consideration because they’ll need space to cool off.
 You may consider including heat sinks, cooling fans, and thermal reliefs.
-Some places to add thermal reliefs include through-hole vias to slow down the rate of heat sinking through the PCB layers.
+Some places to add thermal reserves include through-hole vias to slow down the rate of heat sinking through the PCB layers.